shenef/Boktai-Speedrunning/src/zoktai/any.md

 Replace ![][icon_sleep] Sleeping with ![][icon_dark] Dark.
 Raise STRG to 99, then you can put stat points into VIT if you want to be safer, but this is not faster.
-You’ll need to enable a solar walkway at the end, so have <=8 sunlight.
+You'll need to enable a solar walkway at the end, so have <=8 sunlight.
 Take the single exits, this map is linear.

 ### <span class="boss">Jormungandr</span>